 It won’t make your food turn out bad.
 Some people have come out to say that preheating makes their food turn out crispy as they want.
 The truth is that if you understand an Airfryer, your food can still turn out crispy without preheating.

 To wrap this section up, we want you to understand that preheating your Airfryer is a matter of personal preference.
 If you like it, you can continue, and if you don’t like it, no problem.
 However, if you have to preheat, you’ve got to do it the right way.
 That’s why we will give you the steps involved in preheating your Airfryer.

 How to Preheat Airfryer?
-A Step-by-Step Guide and a Few Things to Remember:
+A Step-by-Step Guide:

 1. Check the Manual

 The very first thing that you should do with any kind of electronic product is to read its manual.
 This proves true for an air fryer, too.
 This way, you’ll know exactly how to use the unit so you won’t make any mistakes and damage it.

 This is very important for preheating as some manufacturers might have their own preferred methods of getting this task done.
 It will be best to follow the instructions of these companies so you won’t void your warranty just because you want to use your new appliance.